hermonochy/QuizMaster/README.md

 ##### Survival

 The Survival game mode is a challenging addition to QuizMaster.
 In this mode, players have a limited number of lives to answer questions correctly.
 Each incorrect answer costs a life, and the game ends when the player loses all their lives or answers all questions correctly.
-The objective is to survive as long as possible while maintaining accuracy.
-This mode tests both knowledge and endurance, making it a thrilling experience for quiz enthusiasts.
+The objective is to survive as long as possible by maintaining accuracy throughout.

 ### Preferences